theobald-software/helpcenter.theobald-software.github.io/includes/articles/report/create-the-custom-authority-object-z-ts-prog.md

-The following article shows how to create the Z_TS_PROG authorization object for the custom function module Z_XTRACT_IS_REMOTE_REPORT.<br>
+The following article shows how to create the Z_TS_PROG authorization object for the custom function module The Theobald Software custom function module [Z_XTRACT_IS_REMOTE_REPORT](../documentation/setup-in-sap/custom-function-module-for-reports.md) enables the extractions of reports from SAP systems.<br>

 The Theobald Software custom function module Z_XTRACT_IS_REMOTE_REPORT enables the extractions of reports from SAP systems.
 If no authorization group is assigned to a report, Z_XTRACT_IS_REMOTE_REPORT uses a custom authorization object Z_TS_PROG to verify whether the SAP user is allowed to extract a report.